GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_consent.md

   "email": "admin@admin.de"
 }
 ```
 The payload will never contain the profile information, even if it was requested.
+The Email-address is only contained if scope `email` was requested.
 You can use the User-API to request the profile information, by passing the JWT-Token as access token.

 The last part of the JWT Token is the signature.
 As key, the JWT-Secret of your OAuth-Client is used.
 So you can use the JWT-Secret to prove the signature.
 Also, the parts like `iss`, `iat`, `nbf` and `exp` should be checked by your application.